jeffreycwitt/pl339/docs/05-information-as-entropy.md

 A voice recording is not actually sound, but the re-encoding of information from one form of difference into a new form of difference, such that it can be re-encoded back into sound waves at the end of transmission.
 Shannon's question is: what is the minimum amount of difference required in order to successfully complete this re-encoding back into sound waves.

-In the same way, the "storage" of a pdf on your hard drive (containing a visually encoded page layout), is not actually the saving of an image or "look".
+In the same way, the "storage" of a pdf on your hard drive (containing a visually encoded page layout), is not actually the saving of an image or a "look".
 It is the storage of something called "information" in such a way that the "look" you experienced when you saved the file can be "reproduced" or "reconstructed" when you open it again.
 What you are saving is a really a series of differences that when given to a particular application (your pdf viewer) a visual presentation can be re-assembled.
 (Think about how similar this is to the Jacquard loom.)

 In order for this to be possible, there needs to be an idea of a "quantifiable information" that is separate from something we can hear or see, but precise enough to be machine actionable and for the machine to be able to reconstruct a particular view or message (without having to understand the meaning of what you intend to display and present).